Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 How long does an energy switch take in the UK?

-For most households, switching completes in around 5 working days, though it can take longer in some cases (for example, complex meter setups, data mismatches, or where additional checks are needed).
-Your supply won’t be interrupted during a switch.
+Switching is free and for most households completes in around 5 working days, though it can take longer for complex meter setups or data mismatches.
+You can switch even without a smart meter, and your supply won't be interrupted during a switch.

 Does my postcode really change the price?